p3tr1nn1/CryptoNews-Agregator/README.md

 This script is particularly useful for batch processing and transferring article data to external systems or for keeping a record of articles yet to be shared on Discord.

 ---
-Based on the analysis of your `generate_discord_notifications.py` script, here's the content to be added to your README:

 ---

 ## 📢 Sending Discord Notifications with `generate_discord_notifications.py`